lukehsiao/poetry-udeps/README.md

 Any contributions are licensed under the same license, and acknowledge via the [Developer Certificate of Origin](https://developercertificate.org/).

 See [LICENSE](LICENSE) for details.

-## Roadmap

-- Better logging.
-E.g., the ability to increase verbosity and see where dependencies are referenced as they are removed from the set.
-- Ability to distinguish if deps were removed from the set by the projects deps (i.e., during the venv scan), or by the project itself.
-- Ability to parse jupyter notebooks.
-This would likely introduce a dependency like jupyter to use `nbconvert`.
-Lower priority.